sergie-o/Predictive-Maintenance-Project/README.md

 - 📊 **Accuracy alone ≠ success** when dealing with imbalance

 ---
-## 🔄 Update 2.0 – Handling Imbalanced Data & Model Optimization
+# 🔄 Update 2.0 — *Handling Imbalanced Data & Model Optimization* ⚖️🤖

 The dataset used in this project was **highly imbalanced**: only ~3% of machines experienced failures.
 This made it difficult for baseline models to detect breakdowns, despite high overall accuracy.